Austin bomb suspect Mark Anthony Conditt recorded 25-minute 'confession'

 When investigators examined Conditt's home in Pflugerville, Texas — just outside Austin — they found a "treasure trove" of evidence, multiple senior law enforcement officials said.
 That forced authorities to clear the six surrounding blocks due to a significant amount of bomb-making material.

-Pflugerville Police Chief Jessica Robledo said at a press conference on Wednesday that it would likely take several hours to process the scene and safely removed the explosive material, but added that authorities would allow residents to return home as soon as possible.
+Pflugerville Police Chief Jessica Robledo said at a news conference Wednesday that it would likely take several hours to process the scene and safely removed the explosive material, but added that authorities would allow residents to return home as soon as possible.

 Fred Milanowski, ATF special agent in charge of the Houston field division, said that investigators believe there are no other devices in the public, but shared with reporters that they had found a "considerable amount" of bomb-making material in one of Conditt's rooms, which had "a lock on it."